nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Q**: Is LeadsForce free to use? <br>
 **A**: Yes, LeadsForce is free for use as long as you have a computer with you. <br>

-**Q**: Does LeadsForce require internet connection? <br>
+**Q**: Does LeadsForce require an internet connection? <br>
 **A**: No, LeadsForce doesn't require any internet connection.
-This is great because you can use LeadsForce without having to worry about having adequate internet connection!
+This is great because you can use LeadsForce without having to worry about having an adequate internet connection!

 **Q**: Is LeadsForce safe to use? <br>
 **A**: Yes, LeadsForce is 100% safe for use!
-Our team regularly reviews our code to ensure that there isn't any security vulnerabilities.
+Our team regularly reviews our code to ensure that there aren't any security vulnerabilities.

 **Q**: Will LeadsForce be consistently updated? <br>
-**A**: Yes, our team is consistently updating LeadsForce to better meet the needs of our user.
+**A**: Yes, our team is consistently updating LeadsForce to better meet the needs of our users.

 **Q**: Can I use LeadsForce on a mobile device? <br>
 **A**: Unfortunately, LeadsForce is only available for use on computers.
-The team is thinking of implementing a mobile version of LeadsForce in the near future so do tuned in to our updates. 🙂
+The team is thinking of implementing a mobile version of LeadsForce in the near future so do tune in to our updates. 🙂

 **Q**: I have downloaded the `LeadsForce.jar` and is unable to open the application.
 Is there anything I could do? <br>
 **A**: Yes, there is another way to open up LeadsForce.
 Open the command prompt on your computer, navigate to the directory where you have stored the `LeadsForce.jar` file, and type `java -jar LeadsForce.jar`.

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install LeadsForce on the other computer and overwrite the empty data file it creates with the file that contains